googleinterns/audio-synthesis/README.md

 These scripts are contained in the ```setup/``` folder.

-For MAESTRO, the script ```setup/preprocess_maestro_with_midi_dataset.py``` processes the audio and algiend MIDI into chunks of a desired size.
+For MAESTRO, the script ```setup/preprocess_maestro_with_midi_dataset.py``` processes the audio and aligned MIDI into chunks of a desired size.
 The script allows you to set how many hours of data you wish to load as well as how to quantize the MIDI data.
 The process for constructing the dataset is:
  - Download the dataset from https://magenta.tensorflow.org/datasets/maestro and unzip it.